 Without them noticing it, situations are triggering a garden variety of "life roles" in them which present complete programs, so they are totally oblivious how their whole life is being run by a "life script" composed of exchange among those well played-in roles.

-In that respect, we could freely say that they are not living their lives - it's "happening to them".
-Identified with their automatic pilot they may even deceive themselves how they are "choosing out of free will" - not realizing that their will is at service of that automatic pilot in them.
+In that respect, we could freely say that they are not living their lives -- it's "happening to them", being lived for them.
+Identified with their automatic pilot they may even deceive themselves how they are "choosing out of free will" -- not realizing that their will is at service of that automatic pilot in them.

-From those most ordinary folks to some very educated you may hear how they rationalize their emotions and attitudes as "theirs", whereas practically all of it is a carbon copy of their role models, parents, their religious idol, or - generally "someone else".
+From those most ordinary folks to some very educated ones you may hear how they rationalize their emotions and attitudes as "theirs", whereas practically all of it is a carbon copy of their role models, parents, their religious idol, or -- generally speaking "someone else".